-This guide is part of the EUROPUMP effort to help the pump industry and its customers to understand and apply the EC Directive 94/9/EC "ATEX".
-It is based on the official ATEX Guidelines issued by European Commission (referred to as EC Guidelines) and which can be downloaded from DG Enterprise web site; in these Europump Guidelines, each time a paragraph is related to a section in the EC Guidelines, reference is given in the heading.
-See also Europump Guidelines Part I Section 13.

-The official EC Guidelines are intended for all sectors within the scope of the Directive, and obviously do not focus on pumps.
-This guide explains relevant sections of the EC Guidelines with pumps and their application in mind.
+This guide is part of the EUROPUMP effort to help the understand and apply the EU Directive 2014/34/EU "A] Guidelines 2014 /34/ EU Guidelines 1st edition April 20 (referred to as EU Guidelines) and which can be downl in these Europump Guidelines, each time a paragraphic Guidelines, reference is given in the heading.
+See also E obviously do not focus on pumps.
+This guide explains relevant sections of the Directive and EU Guidelines with pumps and their application in mind.